JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 issue: EVAN-5343
 ---

-That is the last tutorial in the series.
+This is the last tutorial in the series.
 The first tutorial of the series is [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html).
 There are also [Mapping Struct and Union Types from C](mapping-struct-union-types-from-c.html) and [Mapping Function Pointers from C](mapping-function-pointers-from-c.html) tutorials.

-In that tutorial we see how to deal with C strings in Kotlin/Native.
+In this tutorial we see how to deal with C strings in Kotlin/Native.
 We will learn how to:
 - [Pass a Kotlin string to C](#passing-kotlin-string-to-c)
 - [Read a C string in Kotlin](#reading-c-strings-in-kotlin)